-Realm of the Mad God is a free to play indie MMORPG by Wild Shadow Studios in partnership with Spry Fox.
-It plays like any other MMORPG, except it is browser based, and made in flash.
-Tasks done during the game are completing an endless number of simple quests, killing monsters, leveling up and unlocking more classes, all the while as you horde your stocks of rare equipment found from killing bosses.
+Realm of the Mad God is a free-to-play indie MMORPG by Wild Shadow Studios in partnership with Spry Fox.
+It plays like any other MMORPG, except it is browser-based, and made in flash.
+Tasks done during the game are completing an endless number of simple quests, killing monsters, leveling up, and unlocking more classes, all the while as you horde your stocks of rare equipment found from killing bosses.
 The game has an old-school feel to it, with pixelated characters, and some beautiful pixel art.

 This indie game is very intuitive, and simple, it has a casual feel to it and has a low learning curve.
-Anyone can start playing immediately, because you don’t even need to take the time to sign-up before beginning to play.
+Anyone can start playing immediately because you don’t even need to take the time to sign-up before beginning to play.
 You can jump right into the action by pressing the Play button.
 Much better than some other MMORPGs, where learning how to control the menus can be the most difficult part of all.

 Simplification has its drawbacks.
 This game is not a game you can play for a long time, mostly because it is too simple.
 You can only have 12 items in your inventory at any time, and with the frequency of drops, you end up disregarding any items 90% of the time.
-You only have eight slots in a chest at home (More slots can be bought for real world currency, and if you dont want to spend money it is very limited.)
+You only have eight slots in a chest at home (More slots can be bought for real-world currency, and if you dont want to spend money it is very limited.)
 There is no way to sell items, and trading rarely is done.
-There is a market where you can buy items, but you either need to pay real money, or die with high level characters to receive fame, which you can then spend on these items.
+There is a market where you can buy items, but you either need to pay real money, or die with high-level characters to receive fame, which you can then spend on these items.
 You can only have one character at a time, so if you have unlocked a new class you will have to delete your old one to be able to use different weapons.
 (Or die, as death is permanent.)
 Again, real money can be used to buy more character slots.

 The gameplay is very impressive compared to many indie MMORPGs out there today, even quite good when compared to regular MMORPGs.
-Most MMORPG’s have quests like “Kill 1000 Turtles” or “Get 500 Zubat Kills”.
+Most MMORPGs have quests like “Kill 1000 Turtles” or “Get 500 Zubat Kills”.
 This will get boring fast.
-Realm of the Mad God is one of the few games that quit this horrible practice and introduce a fun way to fight.
+Realm of the Mad God is one of the few games that quit this horrible practice and introduces a fun way to fight.
 Realm of the Mad God, most quests consist of going to a boss fight, and then fighting off the minions and finishing off the boss.
 You play as if you are playing Asteroids.
 This means projectiles are slow, and people are fast.
 You can often run faster than projectiles therefore an action-paced shoot-em-up occurs.
 Dodging while spamming your lasers can really be a blast.
 Lag is non-existent in this game so huge multiplayer boss fights can occur, with bullets and magic constantly being dodged.

-tl;dr: Realm of the Mad God is an intuitive MMORPG, great to burn an hour or two but sustained play is virtually impossible.
+Conclusion: Realm of the Mad God is an intuitive MMORPG, great to burn an hour or two but sustained play is virtually impossible.